Santandersecurityresearch/cryptoinventory.datamodel/README.md

 ## Experiment using "ajv"

-"ajv" is the recommended tool in IBM CBOM repository to validate schemas.
+[ajv](https://www.npmjs.com/package/ajv) is the recommended tool to validate schemas.

 To install `ajv` as a node library: